Skip to main content

 Open-source workspace stack

 The trick: OpenRegister already ships an ICalendarProvider (RegisterCalendarProvider) that exposes any schema with a calendarProvider block as a virtual calendar.
-You declare the block on the booking schema.
+You declare the block on the order schema.
 NC Calendar shows the events.
 That's the whole story.

 Build a Nextcloud app on the Conduction stack — Part 2: Schemas + manifest